MicrosoftDocs/win32/desktop-src/printdocs/using-digital-signatures-in-xps-documents.md

 ---
-Description: This topic lists considerations for using the XPS Digital Signature API to add digital signatures to an XPS document. ms.assetid: 27c28313-d8db-4c40-9972-cb03bdaa125c
+description: This topic lists considerations for using the XPS Digital Signature API to add digital signatures to an XPS document. ms.assetid: 27c28313-d8db-4c40-9972-cb03bdaa125c
 title: Using XPS Digital Signature API ms.topic: article